-- 2) Confirm there is 120 VAC at the junction box and the oil furnace control terminal S1. - 3) Confirm the room thermostat is wired correctly, set on the "HEAT" mode, and "calling for heat". - 4) For all primary controls, lockout can be confirmed by measuring voltage from the oil primary safety control to the burner motor.
+- 2) Confirm there is 120 VAC at the junction box and oil furnace control terminal S1. - 3) Confirm the room thermostat is wired correctly, set on the "HEAT" mode, and "calling for heat". - 4) For all primary controls, lockout can be confirmed by measuring voltage from the oil primary safety control to the burner motor.
 If none, depress the oil primary reset button.
-[On the Honeywell oil primary control, lockout has occurred if the indicator light (an LED) is rapidly flashing; depress the oil primary reset button.]
+If the LED indicates a lockout condition, depress the oil primary reset button.